Pick a card! Any card!

 From Back: “Oil on wood.
 This depiction of the nativity scene transmogrified into a 1500s Brabant (region in the Netherlands now part of the Flemish speaking side of Belgium) was painted during the artist’s years in Brussels. … ” Descriptions of All Art Cards.

-Historical Christmas-themed paintings also Available as “Happy Holidays” or (coming soon!) with Blank-Right/Bottom Cards.
+Historical Christmas-themed paintings also Available as “Happy Holidays”.

 The revised version of this classic non-dogmatically spiritual Christmas card greets card-openers with a simple “Wishing You a Very Merry Shared Joy”, which is much shorter than the original version’s rather long-winded and perhaps excessively-preachy main page.
 Otherwise, the cards are identical.
 Web page of original card, including a critique of that version.
 From-Bartleby has more on Something Deeperism.